Mullgate

 After an exposure edit, Mullgate marks the runtime state as unvalidated.
 Do one of these before trusting the saved and runtime surfaces again:

-mullgate config validate --refresh
+mullgate proxy validate --refresh

 # or

-mullgate start
+mullgate proxy start

 Runtime inspection demo